-As a result, there has been a recent boom of co-working spaces, which offer people the opportunity to pay for desk space per day, week or month and provide a flexible work environment which can accommodate their needs as the business grows.
+As a result, there has been a boom of co-working spaces around the world that offer people the opportunity to pay for desk space per day, week or month and provide a flexible work environment which can accommodate their needs as the business grows.

 “I’m a person who is very sensitive to my environment, so I know how much design affect your mood and creativity,” she says.
 “It’s important to think about the bigger picture, but also the small things – having comfortable sofas if people need a rest, have a quiet room where people can make a call, and a kitchen where employees can really relax and enjoy their lunch.”

 The business dynamics of a co-working space encourage this attention to detail: in a traditional workplace, the employers involved in the design hold all the cards, while in the co-working industry the clients are the people using the space, so creating something highly appealing to workers is crucial.